petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ## Visual Studio Code and debugging

-Visual Studio Code has a really great support for debugging Node.js applications.
+Visual Studio Code has really great support for debugging Node.js applications.
 It makes it easy to step through the code and see what values are assigned and what is really happening without littering the code with console.logs.

 You can get the same experience while using TypeScript as well.
 You just have to change the default Node.js debugging configuration a bit.